polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 Extrinsics normally contain a signature, some data to describe whether the extrinsic has passed some validity checks and a reference to the pallet and call that it is intended for.
 This format provides a way for applications to ensure that the requirements for an extrinsic are met and correctly constructed.

 - [Unchecked](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/primitives/runtime/src/generic/unchecked_extrinsic.rs#L70){target=\_blank} - signed transactions requiring some validation check before being accepted in the transaction pool.
 Any unchecked extrinsic contains the signature for the sent data and some extra data
-- [Checked](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/primitives/runtime/src/generic/checked_extrinsic.rs#L35){target=\_blank} - inherent extrinsic, which, by definition, don't require signature verification.
+- [Checked](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/primitives/runtime/src/generic/checked_extrinsic.rs#L35){target=\_blank} - inherent extrinsics, which, by definition, don't require signature verification.
 Instead, they carry information on where the extrinsic comes from and some extra data
 - [Opaque](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/primitives/runtime/src/lib.rs#L915){target=\_blank} - used for cases when an extrinsic hasn't yet been committed to a format but can still be decoded

+!!! note
+    Inherents are unique unsigned transactions created by block producers.
+They contain essential data for block construction, such as time stamps, storage verification proofs, and information about uncle blocks.

 Extra data can be any additional information helpful to attach to a transaction or inherent.
 For example, the nonce of the transaction, the tip for the block author, or how long the extrinsic is valid for.
 This information is provided by a specialized extensions that help determine the validity and ordering of extrinsics before they get included in a block.